dphfox/Fusion/docs/api-reference/state/types/graphobject.md

 behaviour.
 This is used to efficiently skip over calculations for dependencies.

 !!! fail "Restrictions"
-	This method should finish without spawning new processes or blocking the thread, though it is allowed to error.
+	This method should finish without spawning new processes, blocking the thread, or erroring.